No Water? How to Reset Your Well Pump Pressure Switch

 Sometimes, the reset process doesn't go smoothly.
 If you let go of the lever at 40 PSI and it immediately snaps back down, shutting off the pump with a loud clack, you might have a clogged sensor pipe.
 The switch is connected to the plumbing manifold by a narrow, 1/4-inch threaded nipple.
 Over time, iron bacteria, sediment, and hard water scale can completely clog this tiny pipe.
 When this happens, the switch cannot accurately "feel" the water pressure in the tank.

 If you suspect a clog, you will need to turn off the power to the pump at your main breaker panel, drain the tank completely, and unscrew the switch to clean or replace the nipple.
-A replacement Square D pressure switch costs about $25 to $40 at Home Depot, and it's often easier to simply replace the whole unit if it's heavily corroded.
+In 2026, a replacement Square D pressure switch typically costs about $35 to $60 at home improvement stores, and it's often easier to simply replace the whole unit if it's heavily corroded.

 When a Tripped Switch Means Bigger Problems